 Welcome to the CleanBC Go Electric Passenger Vehicle Rebate Program (the “Program”), British Columbia’s Point-of-Purchase Rebate Program designed to make zero-emission vehicles (ZEVs) more affordable for British Columbians.
-Through the combined leadership of the New Car Dealers Association of BC (NCDA) and the Province of British Columbia, ZEVs in BC are more accessible than ever.
+Through the combined leadership of the New Car Dealers Association of BC (NCDA), the Province of British Columbia, and BC Hydro, ZEVs in BC are more accessible than ever.

 From the Front Seat – President’s Message

-The New Car Dealers Association of BC (NCDA) is privileged to administer the CleanBC Go Passenger Electric Vehicle Rebate Program on behalf of the province of BC for over a decade.
+The New Car Dealers Association of BC (NCDA) is privileged to deliver the CleanBC Go Passenger Electric Vehicle Rebate Program, in partnership with the Province of British Columbia and BC Hydro.